enasequence/read_docs/submit/general-guide/webin-cli.md

 Submissions to ENA can be made using the interactive Webin submission service, programmatic Webin submission service and the Webin command line submission service.

-This module gives an introduction to the Webin command line submission interface used to validate, upload and submit files to the European Nucleotide Archive (ENA).
+This module gives an introduction to the Webin command line submission interface used to validate, upload and submit files to the European Nucleotide Archive (ENA) and will also link to where you can download it.
 Please note that unlike with other ENA submissions routes you may have used, you do not need to pre-upload your files when using Webin-CLI.